What is peritoneal dialysis?

 Reading time: 2 min

-How is peritoneal dialysis done?
+How is peritoneal dialysis performed?

 Peritoneal dialysis is carried out at the patient’s home and can be done either manually or automatically.